sstadick/hck/README.md

 - Don't reparse fields / headers for each new file
 - figure out how to better reuse / share a vec
 - Support indexing from the end (unlikely though)
-- Bake in grep / filtering somehow (this will not be done at the expese of the primary utilty of `hck`)
+- Bake in grep / filtering somehow (this will not be done at the expense of the primary utility of `hck`)
 - Move tests from main to core
 - Add more tests all around
 - Add pigz support